It’s true: Healthy diets can promote mental wellness

 Groups with healthier dietary patterns — such as the Mediterranean diet — have low prevalence of depression and anxiety.
 Dietary interventions based on consuming whole food diets and following healthy dietary patterns have been shown to improve depression.

-Q Can including more fruits and veggies in the diet after retirement affect mental wellness, or does this need to happen in children and young adults? — Karen Scott ’84, ’86 MS, ’89 PhDA
+Can including more fruits and veggies in the diet after retirement affect mental wellness, or does this need to happen in children and young adults? — Karen Scott ’84, ’86 MS, ’89 PhD

 While the essential nutrients available in fruits and vegetables are important for the developing brains of children and young adults, they continue to be important for optimal brain function for adults and older adults alike.
 This makes the inclusion of more fruits and vegetables in the diet important to the mental health of individuals at all life stages.

-Q What is a healthy diet for the elderly? — C. Arthur Mehaffey ’64,’70 MAA
+What is a healthy diet for the elderly? — C. Arthur Mehaffey ’64,’70 MA

 It is recommended that older adults consume a variety of foods from the various food groups.
 These include lean proteins (including seafood, beans and lentils), fruits and vegetables (choose from different varieties), whole grains and healthy oils and fats.
 Similarly, drink a lot of fluids (preferably water) and limit those with added sugar.

 It also is important to avoid ultra-processed foods that are calorie-dense (with sodium, added sugar and saturated fats) and empty on nutrients.

 What fruits are most healthy and not loaded with sugar? — Devon Phelps ’86